akkartik/mu/README.md

 - [David Parnas](http://www.cs.umd.edu/class/spring2003/cmsc838p/Design/criteria.pdf)
   and others for highlighting the value of separating concerns and stepwise refinement;
-- The folklore of debugging by print and the trace facility in many lisp systems;
+- The folklore of debugging by print and the trace facility in many Lisp systems;
 - Automated tests for showing the value of developing programs inside an elaborate harness;